zenangst/Spots/README.md

   Item(title: "Christoffer Winterkvist")
 ])
 let listSpot = ListSpot(component: myContacts)
-let controller = SpotsController(spots: [listSpot])
+let controller = Controller(spots: [listSpot])

 navigationController?.pushViewController(controller, animated: true)
 ```

-## SpotsController
+## Controller
-The `SpotsController` inherits from `UIViewController` and `NSViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past. `SpotsController` has four different delegates
+The `Controller` inherits from `UIViewController` and `NSViewController` but it sports some core features that makes your everyday mundane tasks a thing of the past. `Controller` has four different delegates

 ## Delegates